In 2011, The Diversity Project returned to the Indonesian Biodiversity Research Center for a new and expanded curriculum.

 Where is she now?
 Gina finished her undergradaute studies at U.C.
 Santa Cruz and is an environmental activist and Senior bilingual education specialist at the Monterey Bay Aquarium.

 Major: Marine Biology

 Project Title: Biodiversity associations with reef-dwelling stomatopods

 Comments on The Diversity Project: “Being a part of the Diversity Project was an invaluable experience.
 I learned so much about not only collection techniques, data analysis, and scientific writing, but also graduate school and what life has in store for me post-graduation.
 Receiving specific guidance from leading scientists from the Smithsonian Institution and the National Evolutionary Synthesis Center helped me determine what scientific field I am most interested in, and thus helped shape my future research goals.
 Working in collaboration with the Indonesian students made this project so much more enriching.
 We learned a great deal from each other, despite the language barrier, and worked hard to produce results in the end.
 I forged some great friendships halfway across the world, and I intend to go back to Bali and continue researching someday.”

 Where is she now?
-Andie finished at UCLA and is currently a PhD student with Iliana Baums at Penn State with support from the NSF GRFP Fellowship.
+Andie finished at UCLA and her PhD student with Iliana Baums at Penn State with support from the NSF GRFP Fellowship.
 She is currently a Knauss Marine Policy Fellow at NOAA.

 Name: Victoria Mogan